 Wear usually refers to something you put on.

-Where is also used to refer to a location (just like there) or if the above examples do not apply.
+Where is also used to refer to a location.

 Two, Too and To